 The key problem facing modern productions is how to handle the misogynist aspects of the play which are not really acceptable to modern attitudes toward the relationships between men and women.
 Play-reading the play with sex reversal of the parts can be instructive.

-In practical terms, there are a number of issues to be dealt with:
+In practical terms, there are a number of other issues to be dealt with:

 Do we retain the framing story?